SiegeEngine/siege-engine/FAQ.md

 classic MMO feature sets will be developed and open-sourced, alleviating the heavy- lifting required to build a new game.

+### Why build yet another game engine?
+Why not use Unreal Engine or Unity?

+Those engines rely on languages that we do not prefer.
+Further, they require commercial licensing.
+Additionally, they are vendor locked to the Microsoft Windows family of operating systems.

+In truth, the developer is not intimately familiar with every game engine that is out there (and there are scores).
+But it is already clear, looking out from the rust community, that none of them are written in rust, except piston, and we have a FAQ question about that below.

+### How long has this been in development?

+In its current form, since about May 2017.
+A previous version on vulkano was started in early 2017.
+Prior to that, another engine ("vast") using rust/OpenGL was developed between 2014 and 2017.
+Work before that used C++ and extends back to 2009 and used Ogre3D and RakNet.
+Some of that early work remains to be reimplemented.

+### Are these really the most frequently asked questions?

+No. I have collected no statistics.
+This is just a convenient format to disseminate information.

+## Vulkan Related

 ### What is the Vulkan API?

 Vulkan is a new generation graphics and compute API that provides high-efficiency,